SMByC/CloudMasking/README.md

 Issues, ideas and enhancements: [https://github.com/SMByC/CloudMasking/issues](https://github.com/SMByC/CloudMasking/issues)

-## Get involved
+## About us

-The CloudMasking plugin is open source and you can help in different ways:

-* help with developing and/or improve the docs cloning the repository and doing the push request ([howto](https://confluence.atlassian.com/bitbucket/fork-a-teammate-s-repository-774243391.html)).
-* or just test it, report issues, ideas and enhancements in the issue tracker.

-***
+CloudMasking was developing, designed and implemented by the Group of Forest and Carbon Monitoring System (SMByC), operated by the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM) - Colombia.

+Author and developer: *Xavier Corredor Ll.*
+Theoretical support, tester and product verification: SMByC-PDI group

+### Contact

-Copyright (C) Xavier Corredor Llano <xcorredorl@ideam.gov.co>
+Xavier Corredor Ll.: *xcorredorl (a) ideam.gov.co*
-Sistema de Monitoreo de Bosques y Carbono (SMByC) and FAO
-General Public License - GPLv3
+SMByC: *smbyc (a) ideam.gov.co*

+## License

+CloudMasking is a free/libre software and is licensed under the GNU General Public License.